Correlation between U/Th and Pb/Os abundance ratios and its application in nuclear cosmochronology: Results and discussion

 This U/Th-Pb/Os correlation could be affected by the uncertainties arising from astrophysical conditions and nuclear physics inputs in the $r$-process simulations, which need to be addressed.
 Figure~\ref{fig:4} (a)-(i) shows the U/Th-Pb/Os correlations under different astrophysical conditions.
 One can see from each subgraph of Figure~\ref{fig:4} that the strong U/Th-Pb/Os correlation holds for each $Y_e$, which indicates that this correlation is quite robust with respect to astrophysical conditions.
 However, visible differences still exist among the results of different $Y_e$.
 These differences contribute to the uncertainty of this relation, which arises from variations in astrophysical conditions.

 The U/Th-Pb/Os correlations under different astrophysical conditions contribute to a band as shown in Figure~\ref{fig:5}, i.e., light blue band for WS4 and light purple band for DZ28 respectively.
 The widths of the bands denote the uncertainties of the U/Th-Pb/Os correlations, which will subsequently contribute to the uncertainties of the ages of metal-poor stars.
 One can see that both the bands themselves are quite narrow.
 This indicates that the robustness of U/Th-Pb/Os correlation with respect to different astrophysical conditions holds true when different sets of nuclear physics inputs are employed in the $r$-process simulations.
-Therefore, it can be believed that this U/Th-Pb/Os correlation will also hold true with more accurate nuclear physics inputs from both experiments and theories in the future.
-It is also important to note that these two uncertainty bands from $r$-process simulations with nuclear physics inputs based on different nuclear mass models are at variance with each other.
-This means that the detailed U/Th-Pb/Os correlation is depended on nuclear physics inputs.
-The difference as shown in Figure~\ref{fig:5} stands for the nuclear physics uncertainty of the U/Th-Pb/Os correlation.